Here’s a few places I’ve visited for exceptional food, in no particular order.

-Not an easy one to get to!
-We visited here as it was opened for booking during the summer parliament recess in 2024.
+Not an easy one to get to.
+We visited as it opened for booking during the summer parliament recess in 2024.
 We were able to visit the house bar and then sit down for dinner.
-The service was fantastic and it was really special to be able to access parts of the building that are usually closed to the public.
+The service was fantastic and it was really special to be able to access parts of the Parliament building that are usually closed to the public.
 The food was very good and reasonably priced too.
 We treated ourselves to a bottle of House of Lords Champagne.
 After service we were able to visit the terrace and gift shop.

-This is no fine-dining restaurant, but I love that is proves that in London you can find any cuisine from around the world and know that it is virtually the same as you’d have locally.
-Malaysia is where Victoria and I went for our Honeymoon in 2019 and this was the first stop on my stag do weekend.
-Order the laksa.
+This is no fine-dining restaurant, but I love that is proves that in London you can find any cuisine from around the world and know that it is virtually the same as you'd have locally.
+Malaysia is where Victoria and I went for our Honeymoon in 2019 and this was the first stop on my stag do weekend Order the laksa.

 We visited a few spots in Florence during our time there but particularly enjoyed this restaurant which was very close to our hotel.
 It was understated, away from the main tourist stretch and was just very wholesome.
 It wasn’t fine-dining but it was very Italian.
 There was a great selection of local wines and the specials were truly special - we had an absurd amount of truffle!